 Adverbs of frequency are used to talk about how often something happens.
 The adverbs in the table below are the most frequently used.
 The percentage values below each adverb represents how often something happens according to the adverb being used.
 For example, I never watch TV, means that I watch TV 0% of the time.

 Adverbs of frequency are usually used with the simple present form of the verb; although, they can also be used with the progressive tense as well.
-Most adverbs of frequency come between the subject and verb of the sentence or clause in which they are used.
-For example:
+When used with any form of the to be verb, adverbs of frequency should be placed after the verb.

-Some frequency adverbs can also come at the beginning or at the end of a sentence.
+Some frequency adverbs such as sometimes and often can come at either the beginning or at the end of a sentence.

 I sometimes get up at seven.